A Tutorial Introduction to Gleam -- Part 2

 Break

-statement is not as delightful as continue
+The break statement is not as delightful as continue because different

 languages use it for different things.
 I am very specifically talking about the

-statements.
+way C-like languages use break in switch statements.
 If you have no idea

 what I’m talking about, just ignore this paragraph.